 Alternate funds disbursal procedure.

-When NEH withholds funds from a recipient under these regulations, the Chairman may disburse the withheld funds directly to an alternate recipient otherwise eligible for NEH support.
-NEH will require any alternate recipient to demonstrate the ability to comply with these regulations and to achieve the goals of the National Foundation on the Arts and the Humanities Act of 1965, Public Law 89-209 (20 U.S.C.
+When NEH withholds funds from a recipient under the regulations in this part, the Chairman may disburse the withheld funds directly to an alternate recipient otherwise eligible for NEH support.
+NEH will require any alternate recipient to demonstrate the ability to comply with the regulations in this part and to achieve the goals of the National Foundation on the Arts and the Humanities Act of 1965, Pub.
+L. 89-209 (20 U.S.C.
 951)—the Federal statute authorizing the Federal financial assistance.

 Exhaustion of administrative remedies.

-(a) A complainant may file a civil action under the Act and these regulations following the exhaustion of administrative remedies.
-Administrative remedies are exhausted if 180 days have elapsed since the complainant filed the complaint and NEH has made no finding with regard to the complaint, or NEH issues any finding in favor of the recipient.
+(a) A complainant may file a civil action under the Act and the regulations in this part following the exhaustion of administrative remedies.
+Administrative remedies are exhausted if one hundred eighty (180) days have elapsed since the complainant filed the complaint and NEH has made no finding with regard to the complaint, or NEH issues any finding in favor of the recipient.